HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 Then, the trend stopped, with the evolution of the global economic depression triggered from the burst of the AI bubble weeks after the coronation day.
 Regno de Omnijo surprisingly (again) did much better than most of the rest of the world, attracting people to stay.
-Serena took the chance to public-ize a lot of her country, from transportation infrastructure to manufacturing industries- effectively buying her own country.
+<span style="color:Silver">Serena</span> took the chance to public-ize a lot of her country, from transportation infrastructure to manufacturing industries- effectively buying her own country.

 The Queen even announced her new pet project of building her a brand new capital, free from the burden of the history.
 She decided to call it **OmniCentro**.
-(The level of arrogance... just sound like Serena's handiwork.)
+(The level of arrogance... just sound like <span style="color:Silver">Serena</span>'s handiwork.)
 The official reason for building a new capital is that the Queen think it "would be fun.
 AND cool."
 On the other hand, the building creates many new jobs to keep people employed and motivated.
 After all, someone has to build the things! and manufracture the materials!
 And double-check everything.
 And triple-check.
 And quadruple-check.
 Yeah, the queen is kind of a perfectionist, and she has the money now to live out her fantasy...

-The actual design of the city, though not many cared, falls on Serena's two friends-
+The actual design of the city, though not many cared, falls on <span style="color:Silver">Serena</span>'s two friends-
-<span style="color:DeepSkyBlue">Ĉuĉjo</span> the Architect, and <span style="color:MediumPurple">Ĝejnjo</span> the Sovereign, of the newly fuonded Omnija Department of Infrastructure.
+<span style="color:DeepSkyBlue">Ĉuĉjo</span> the Architect, and <span style="color:MediumPurple">Ĝejnjo</span> the Sovereign, of the newly founded *Omnija Department of Infrastructure* (OCFI).
-These are not their real name, by the way; it's <span style="color:Silver">Serena</span>'s nicknames for them.
+(These are not their real name, by the way; it's <span style="color:Silver">Serena</span>'s nicknames for them.)

 It's decided that the new capital will be built in a valley where mountains meets the sea, a place where they call it the [Seaside Valley](https://mods.paradoxplaza.com/mods/82544/Any), Or "Ĉemarvalo".
 A totally ridiculous place to build a capital city from anyone's point of view, of course,